CThomson2/rathburn-monorepo/apps/docs/public/docs/patch/1.1.3/feedback.md

 - [ ] Create new labels for the Toluene and n-Propanol (currently have older labels from a month ago).
 Same for the Pentane in the old site.
 - [ ] Set the drums that Craig couldn't reach to be scanned in the DB.
 E.g. ICC Acetonitrile (17/20 scanned), remainder of the GeoCentric Hexane 99%.

+## New Order Form

+- [ ] Remove the restricted supplier list and allow all suppliers to be selected
+  - [ ]
+- [ ] Change ETA to a date range picker (or just two dates in the UI for start and end of the ETA bracket)

+## Web App

+### Home Page

+> Bento Grid Layout

+- Release Notes
+- Account (Settings)
+- Inventory KPIs
+- User Guides
+- Link to Mobile App
+- Quick Links to key pages
+- Documents
+- Top full-width section with active distillations labelled by still code
+- Task management section with list of tasks / checklist
+- Process flow chart (expand modal) and view stage of any end-to-end business process (customer order -> raw material purchase -> production -> warehousing -> dispatch)

+###

 ---

 Other Notes